robottwo/gsh/docs/SUBAGENTS.md

 New agent controls for managing subagents:

-- `#!subagents` - List all subagents available in the current directory
+- `@!subagents` - List all subagents available in the current directory
-- `#!reload-subagents` - Refresh configurations from disk (automatic on directory change)
+- `@!reload-subagents` - Refresh configurations from disk (automatic on directory change)
-- `#!subagent-info <name>` - Show detailed information about a subagent
+- `@!subagent-info <name>` - Show detailed information about a subagent
-- `#!reset-<subagent-name>` - Reset chat session for specific subagent
+- `@!reset-<subagent-name>` - Reset chat session for specific subagent

 **Note**: All agent controls automatically reflect the current directory's subagent configuration.
 When you change directories, these commands will show subagents available in your new location.